Row Properties

 Some tools additionally support row grouping or "outlining".
 Excel displays row outline levels to the left of the grid.

-SheetJS worksheet objects store row properties in the !rows
+SheetJS worksheet objects store row properties in the !rows field.
+It is

 expected to be an array of row metadata objects.